-I am the Can Do Mobile Notary, which means I will do my best to serve your notarial needs.
-I cover mostly Lake County, but I also occasionally cover parts of Napa, Mendocino and Sonoma Counties.
-During the week I am available from 7 a.m. to 9 p.m. for Lake County, and anything outside of my county is from 10 a.m. to 54p.m.
-My hours on weekends are flexible.
+I am the Can Do Mobile Notary, which means I am available to serve your notarial needs.
+I cover Lake County, but I also occasionally cover parts of Napa, Mendocino and Sonoma Counties.
+During the fall and winter, I am available Monday through Friday from 8 a.m. to 5 p.m. for Lake County.
+During the summer and spring, my service hours are from 7 a.m. to 9 p.m.
+My hours are generally shorter for Napa, Sonoma, and Mendocino County, and my hours on weekends are flexible.

-I am READY for any notarial assignment, which means I am:
+The Can Do Mobile Notary is READY for your notarial assignment, which means I am:

 General Notary Work

 I am available to meet all your notary needs.
 Your signature to any document can be notarized as long as that transaction complies with all requirements of California notary law.
 Some common documents include, but are not limited to:

 8. Statement of Consent for Application of Passport for child under age 16